Beenham murders: Conviction of David Burgess

 Burgess's trial was held at Gloucester Assizes in July 1967.
 During the trial, he tried to pin the blame on a man called "MacNab" from Reading who he claimed he had seen standing over the body of one of the girls in Blake's pit when he had gone to check the rabbit snares.
 He claimed he had chased the man away and MacNab had threatened him a few days later.
 The trial established that MacNab did not exist and Burgess was found guilty of the murders of Wigmore and Williams on 21 July 1967.
 He was given two life sentences.

 Burgess had been born in Beenham village, the second oldest of five children.
-His mother had moved to the area from Yorkshire while working in service and his father's family had lived in Beenham for a number of generations.
-The Burgess family lived in Stoneyfields which was a development of council housing built in the village during the 1940s.
+His mother had moved to the area from Yorkshire while working in domestic service and his father's family had lived in Beenham for a number of generations.
+The Burgess family lived in Stoneyfields, a development of council housing built in the village in the 1940s.
 Burgess attended the local primary school and lost his left eye in an accident when he was aged eight.
 He wore a glass eye which was said to give him a "staring" expression.
 He attended the Willink School in Burghfield Common and was described as "normal and average".
 A girl who knew him said he was "a difficult person to make friends with".
-He left school at fifteen and worked as a labourer at Park Farm in Beenham.
+He left school at fifteen and worked as a farm labourer.
 He enjoyed poaching and was said to be a skilled rabbit catcher.
 Shortly after Burgess's conviction, his family moved out of the village.